-Add the following configuration options to the /etc/cb/cb.conf file.
-If you have a CB Response cluster, this configuration change is required only on the master server.
+1. Add the following configuration options to the /etc/cb/cb.conf file.
+If you have a CB Response cluster, this configuration change is required on the master and on all minions.

 Note: If you are copying the following lines of code to paste directly into the file and a line break occurs or special characters appear, delete the line break and any special characters.
 Ensure that each line is added to the file as one continuous line.